Seres67/nexus_keyboard_overlay/README.md

 ## Usage

-Download & install [Nexus](https://raidcore.gg/Nexus) and run Guild Wars 2 once to setup Nexus.
+Download & install [Nexus](https://raidcore.gg/Nexus) and run Guild Wars 2 once to set up Nexus.
 Download the addon from the [Releases](https://github.com/Seres67/nexus_keyboard_overlay/releases/latest), and put it in the GW2/addons directory.
 You should be able to hot-load it (so, no need to restart the game), but if it doesn't work just restart the game.
 Configure it by pressing the Nexus icon -> Options -> Addons -> Keyboard Overlay